Gabrielzinho

-Gabriel Airton de Souza (born 29 March 1996), known as Gabrielzinho, is a Brazilian footballer who plays as a winger for Chinese club Shanghai Port, on loan from Moreirense.
+Gabriel Airton de Souza (born 29 March 1996), known as Gabrielzinho, is a Brazilian professional footballer who plays as a winger for Chinese Super League club Shanghai Port.

 Career

 Linense

 Gabrielzinho made his league debut against Santos on 1 March 2015.
 He scored his first league goal against Ituano on 24 July 2016, scoring in the 40th minute.

 Rio Ave

 On 25 July 2017, Gabrielzinho was announced at Rio Ave.
 He made his league debut against Boavista on 12 August 2017.
 He scored his first league goal against Portimonense on 2 September 2018, scoring in the 48th minute.

 Moreirense

 Gabrielzinho scored on his league debut against Gil Vicente on 2 February 2020, scoring in the 21st minute.

 Al Wasl

 Gabrielzinho made his league debut against Al Wahda on 2 September 2022.
 He scored his first league goals against Al-Nasr on 1 October 2022, scoring in the 20th and 47th minute.